percona/percona-server-mongodb-operator/source/minikube.rst

-   Also, switch ``allowUnsafeConfigurations`` key to ``true`` (this option turns off the Operator’s control over the cluster configuration, making it possible to deploy Percona Server for MongoDB as a one-node cluster).
+   Also, switch ``allowUnsafeConfigurations`` key to ``true`` (this option turns off the Operator’s control over the cluster configuration, making it possible to deploy Percona Distribution for MongoDB as a one-node cluster).

 4. Now apply the ``deploy/cr.yaml`` file with the following command::